Seed the Views: Hierarchical Semantic Alignment for Contrastive Representation Learning: Appendix

-Here we diagnose the performance difference of HSA and fully supervised baseline to uncover the advantages of each model.
+Here we diagnose the performance difference of CsMl and fully supervised baseline to uncover the advantages of each model.
 The performance evaluation is under the linear classification protocol and we report per-category accuracy.
 As shown in Fig. \ref{fig:diff_sup_unsup}, we illustrate the most successful categories of each model, and find that the advantage of supervised model lies in discriminating fine-grained subcategories, \emph{e.g.}, on many sub-classes of dogs (Border collie, Siberian husky, bull mastiff \emph{etc.}).
 It is intuitive since feature representation among fine-grained sub-categories is very similar, and it is hard to discriminate them without ground truth labels.
-While for unsupervised model HSA, the most successful categories roughly around categories that require contour information for discrimination, \emph{e.g. shopping basket and plate rack}, while supervised model usually focuses on discriminative details such as texture.
+While for unsupervised model CsMl, the most successful categories roughly around categories that require contour information for discrimination, \emph{e.g. shopping basket and plate rack}, while supervised model usually focuses on discriminative details such as texture.
 Following the evaluation in Table 2 in the original paper, we also show some example images that use knn for similar samples selection, \emph{i.e.,} given an image in the validation set, and find its top-k nearest neighbors in the training set.
-The most successful categories of HSA results from capturing the global contour information.
-This is accordant with the detection results in Table 4 and Table 5 in the original paper, where HSA and MoCo methods achieves much better results on AP75 metric that requires higher localization accuracy.
+The most successful categories of CsMl results from capturing the global contour information.